-The only museum of its kind in the world, the Costume Museum at the Wick Theatre is an astounding exhibit of the finest costumes ever brought to the Broadway stage!
+The only museum of its kind in the world, the Costume Museum is an astounding historical exhibit of the Original costumes brought to the Broadway stage!

 This incredible space hosts a breathtaking new exhibit each year, featuring a collection of dazzling costumes from Broadway and Hollywood in addition to fascinating historical garments and artifacts.